 - Be patient with yourself.
 Create a budget, make a list – and from here, shop with purpose and pleasure.

 I hope these tips are helpful in guiding you down a path to taking back your wardrobe.
-Once you have curated a wardrobe that reflects your style personality, you will be able to enjoy the freedom and pleasure that comes with owning your personal style.
+Once you have curated a wardrobe that reflects your style and personality, you will be able to enjoy the freedom and pleasure that comes with owning your personal style.

 Live more, worry less – who doesn’t want that in life?